-- 5.7.2.1.
-Identification of the allegations potentially constituting sexual harassment as defined in subsection 2.6; - 5.7.2.2.
-A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - 5.7.2.3.
-Findings of fact supporting the determination; - 5.7.2.4.
-Conclusions regarding the application of the district's code of conduct to the facts; - 5.7.2.5.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the district imposes on the respondent, and whether remedies designed to restore or preserve equal access to the district's education program or activity will be provided by the district to the complainant; and - 5.7.2.6.
-The district's procedures and permissible bases for the complainant and respondent to appeal. - 5.7.3.
+- 5.6.3.3.
+Findings of fact supporting the determination; - 5.6.3.4.
+Conclusions regarding the application of the district's code of conduct to the facts; - 5.6.3.5.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the district imposes on the respondent, and whether remedies designed to restore or preserve equal access to the district's education program or activity will be provided by the district to the complainant; and - 5.6.3.6.
+The district's procedures and permissible bases for the complainant and respondent to appeal. - 5.6.4.
 The district will provide the written determination to the parties simultaneously.
-The determination regarding responsibility becomes final either on the date that the district provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely. - 5.7.4.
-The Title IX Coordinator is responsible for effective implementation of any remedies. - 5.8.
+The determination regarding responsibility becomes final either on the date that the district provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely. - 5.6.5.
+The Title IX Coordinator is responsible for effective implementation of any remedies.

+5.7.
 Appeals.
 The district will offer both parties the opportunity to appeal from a determination regarding responsibility, and from the district's dismissal of a formal complaint or any allegations therein, on the grounds identified below.